 The workspace allows you to store data as files on the file system, or as tables within the database.
 If you have tabular data, e.g. a CSV file, you need to upload this using the wizard and use a script to load it into a database table.
 Instructions on how to do this can be found in converting files to datasets article.

 Where do my files belong?

-We provide two pre-defined folders in the workspace for efficiently organising the common types of assets you may want to upload.
-The Files folder is intended for storing most of your day to day items such as data analysis scripts, PDF or office files or other other documents and data.
+We provide two predefined folders in the workspace for efficiently organising the common types of assets you may want to upload.
+The Files folder is intended for storing most of your day to day items such as data analysis scripts, office files or other documents and data.
 The Blobs folder is meant for holding large items which you access less frequently.